Navigating NEC Article 358: EMT Installation and Support Rules

 The general requirements are straightforward but demand precision.
 Failing to have the conduit securely fastened can lead to failed inspections and costly rework.

-- Standard Support Spacing: EMT must be securely fastened in place at least every 10 feet.
+- Standard Support Spacing: EMT must be securely fastened in place at intervals not to exceed 3 m (10 ft).

-- Support Near Terminations: A support is required within 3 feet of every outlet box, junction box, device box, cabinet, conduit body, or any other tubing termination.
+- Support Near Terminations: A support is required within 3 feet (approximately 1 m) of each outlet box, junction box, device box, cabinet, conduit body, or other tubing termination where installation conditions permit.

 Bending, Sizing, and Conductor Fill